 The City of Canal Winchester Public Service Department inspects sidewalks each year in order to protect the health, safety, and well-being of residents through our annual sidewalk program.
 Safe pedestrian-friendly neighborhoods are vital to our residents and properly maintained sidewalks contribute to the livability and image of our city.
 Per section 729.01 of the Ohio Revised Code, it is the responsibility of the abutting property owners to maintain sidewalks along their property.
 If the City identifies a sidewalk in need of repair, the property owner will receive notification of the needed repairs and an estimated cost.
 The property owner will have a choice to correct the deficient sidewalk on their own or to take advantage of participating in the City's annual Street Maintenance Program.
 Opting into the City program allows the property owner to benefit from cost savings associated with prices derived from large quantities and competitive bidding.
 Additionally, the City handles the coordination, scheduling and quality control related to the work.

 In order to assist property owners with compliance to the sidewalk code, the Canal Winchester City Council has established a sidewalk cost sharing program whereby the City will pay up to 50% of the reasonable and customary costs of the sidewalk repairs.
 The City may increase its portion for those that qualify for further financial assistance.

 The City has specific criteria it follows when inspecting sidewalks.
 Inspectors look for cracked and uneven walks, excessive deterioration, excessive slopes and trip hazards.
 The inspection criteria can be found on the inspection form and under chapter 905.07 of the Canal Winchester Codified Ordinances.
-CLICK HERE to see a copy of the Inspection Form.
+See a copy of the Inspection Form (PDF).